gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 - `Up Date:` - the install date
 - `Node Name:` - the node within the Stroom cluster you have connected to

-### Login with Stroom default Administrative User
+### Login With Stroom Default Administrative User
 Each new Stroom deployment automatically creates the administrative user `admin` and this user's password is initially set to `admin`.
 We will [login as this user]({{< relref "../Authentication/UserLoginHowTo.md" >}}) which also validates that the database and UI is working correctly in that you can login and the password is `admin`.

-### Create an Attributed User to perform configuration
+### Create an Attributed User to Perform Configuration

 We should configure Stroom using an _attributed user_ account.
 That is, we should [create]({{< relref "../Authentication/CreateUserHowTo.md" >}}) a user, in our case it will be `burn` (the author) and once created, we login with that account then perform the initial configuration activities.